-I believe we’re greatly a product of our past, and clearly, the Quarter left an indelible mark with its spiritual persona.
-There was the aroma of exotic foods drifting into the streets, the laughter of debauchery and loud music, mysterious corridors leading to gas-lit rooms, the heavy perfume of night-blooming flowers in the courtyards, the sound of horse-hoofs clopping along on the brick streets, and even occasionally, an unexpected encounter with a spirit from times long ago.
-I remember it like it was only yesterday.
+“I believe we’re greatly a product of lifes’ remarkable journey.
+My upbringing in New Orleans left an indelible mark with its spiritual persona.
+There was the aroma of exotic foods drifting into the streets, the laughter of debauchery and loud music, mysterious corridors leading to gas-lit rooms, the heavy perfume of night-blooming flowers in the courtyards, the sound of horse-hoofs clopping along on the brick streets, and even occasionally, an unexpected encounter with a spirit still clinging earthbound.

 “Fortune is guiding our affairs better than we ourselves could have wished.”